maryamghamdi/TAD_Saudi/README.md

 The dataset was collected by the authors using web scraping techniques and APIs, and **manually labeled**.

 ### Columns Description
-:
-`rating_1 to rating_20`: Numerical rating (1 to 5 stars) corresponding to each review.
-`permission_1 to permission_14`: List of permissions requested by the app, written in Arabic (e.g., camera access, storage, microphone, etc.).
-Missing values in these columns indicate that the app does not request the corresponding permission.
-`Label`: Classification of the app as Real (trustworthy) or Fake (untrustworthy).

 | Column Name        | Description |
 |--------------------|-------------|